-Among children globally, dental caries is among most often encountered persistent conditions (1).
-Particularly in poor countries, the World Health Organization (WHO) classifies tooth decay as a major public health issue (2).
-Drinks that consume sugar containing drinks have increased the risk of obesity, tooth decay and other health proble ms (3).
-Considering that children make an especially susceptible group (4), the intake of SSBs has become a serious issue all around.
-Pakistan's children have a high prevalence of dental caries and their SSB intake is rising (5).
-Among youngsters (6), dental caries is a major public health problem with sugar sweetened beverage (SSB) consumption listed as a prominent risk factor.
+Globally, dental caries among children is the most commonly encountered persistent condition (1).
+Particularly in poor countries, the World Health Organization (WHO) classifies tooth decay aa major public health issue (2).
+The consumption of sugar containing drinks has increased the risk of obesity, tooth decay and other health problems (3).
+Considering that children make an especially susceptible group (4), the intake of Sugary sweetened beverages (SSBs) has become a serious issue around the globe.
+Pakistani children have an increased prevalence of caries and their SSBs intake is rising (5).
+Among youngsters (6), for dental caries the sugar sweetened beverage (SSB) consumption is listed as a prominent risk factor.
 The World Health Organization (WHO) advises lowering sugar consumption to prevent dental caries and other health problems (7).
-Poor access to oral health care services worsens this problem; Pakistani children suffer from a prevalent health condition called as dental caries
+Poor access to oral health care services worsens this problem; Pakistani children suffer from a prevalent health condition called as dental caries (8).

-(8).
 Sugary sweetened beverages (SSBs) are a main contributor of dental caries in children due to their high acidity and sugar level, which promotes tooth decay and enamel erosion.
-The consumption of SSBs has been long association to an increase in dental caries risk; data shows a dose response relationship whereby more intake equals more caries incidence (9).
+The consumption of SSBs has been associated to an increase in dental caries risk; data shows a dose response relationship whereby more intake equals more caries incidence (9).

 Impact on Dental Caries: Numerous studies demonstrate that children who consume SSBs frequently have significantly higher dental caries rates compared to those with low or no consumption.
-For example, children consuming more than 250 mL of SSBs daily have an higher risk of tooth decay compared to those consuming less than 71 mL per day(8).
-A systematic review found that 34 out of 37 studies reported positive links among sugar-sweetened beverage intake and dental caries in children aged ≤ 10 years.
+For example, children consuming more than 250 ml of SSBs daily have a higher risk of tooth decay compared to those consuming less than 71 ml per day(8).
+A systematic review found that 34 out of 37 studies reported positive links among sugar-sweetened beverage intake and caries among young children.

-Dose-Response Relationship: The risk of caries increases with the frequency and quantity of SSB consumption.
+Dose-Response Relationship: The risk of caries increases with the frequent use and quantity of SSB consumption.
 Moderate consumption (2-7 times per week) already raises caries risk, which escalates further with daily or more frequent intake.